We found 6 orthopedic surgeons who accept Harvard Pilgrim Health Care near Bourne, MA.

 Clinical interests: Shoulder Problems, Knee Problems

-Dr. Matthew Baltz practices orthopedics/orthopedic surgery and sports medicine in Wareham, MA.
-Dr. Baltz's areas of expertise include knee problems and shoulder problems.
-The average patient rating for Dr. Baltz is 2.0 stars out of 5.
-He is an in-network provider for Cigna, Aetna, and Medicaid, in addition to other insurance carriers.
-Dr. Baltz graduated from the University of Connecticut School of Medicine.
-He trained at a hospital affiliated with Medical University of South Carolina for residency.
-In addition to English, he speaks Spanish.
+Dr. Matthew Baltz is an orthopedics/orthopedic surgery and sports medicine specialist in Wareham, MA.
+He has a 2.0 out of 5 star average patient rating.
+Clinical interests for Dr. Baltz include knee problems and shoulder problems.
+Dr. Baltz honors Cigna, Aetna, and Medicaid, as well as other insurance carriers.
+He studied medicine at the University of Connecticut School of Medicine.
+For his professional training, Dr. Baltz completed a residency program at a hospital affiliated with Medical University of South Carolina.
+He speaks Spanish.
 He is accepting new patients.

 Clinical interests: Sports Health, Shoulder Problems, Knee Problems, Arthroscopic Surgery, Disabilities

-Dr. Michael Mason works as an orthopedic reconstructive surgeon.
-Areas of particular interest for Dr. Mason include knee problems, replacement arthroplasty (joint replacement), and shoulder problems.
-He accepts Cigna, Aetna, and Medicaid, in addition to other insurance carriers.
-He studied medicine at Philadelphia College of Osteopathic Medicine.
-He is professionally affiliated with Mount Auburn Hospital and Newton-Wellesley Hospital.
-Dr. Mason welcomes new patients.
+Dr. Michael Mason is an orthopedic reconstructive surgeon.
+His areas of expertise include the following: knee problems, replacement arthroplasty (joint replacement), and shoulder problems.
+Dr. Mason's hospital/clinic affiliations include Mount Auburn Hospital and Newton-Wellesley Hospital.
+He honors several insurance carriers, including Cigna, Aetna, and Medicaid.
+He is open to new patients.
+Dr. Mason studied medicine at Philadelphia College of Osteopathic Medicine.

 Clinical interests: Knee Problems, Hip Problems, Shoulder Problems, Replacement Arthroplasty